-Italy has 65 depositories, most of which are institutional and 180+ journals indexed in DOAJ.
+Italy has 74 OA digital repositories registered in OpenDOAR, most of which are institutional.
+Mappa Open Data (MOD) is the first Italian repository for Open Access publication of archaeological data.
+308 OA journals indexed in DOAJ.
 Research is carried out in universities and research institutions and is mostly funded by the Ministry of Education, Universities and Research.

 There is a strong information infrastructure in Italy; 34 institutions have a mandate for PhD theses deposition, while 2 have institutional mandates (LUISS, Italian National Health Institute - ISS).